 Notice in the above examples of variables that all of them can be counted or measured using a scale.
 The expected values derived from these variables will, therefore, be in terms of numbers, amount, category or type.
 Quantified variables allow statistical analysis.
 Variable correlations or differences are then determined.

 Which of the above examples of variables are the independent and the dependent variables?
 The independent variables are just those variables that may influence or affect the other variable, i.e., the dependent variable.

-For example, in the first phenomenon of climate change, temperature (independent variable) may influence sea level (dependent variable) because increased temperature will cause expansion of water in the sea, thus sea level rise on a global scale may occur.
+For example, in the first phenomenon of climate change, temperature (independent variable) may influence sea level (dependent variable).
+Increased temperature will cause expansion of water in the sea.
+Thus, sea level rise on a global scale may occur.
 In the second phenomenon, i.e., crime and violence in the streets, the independent variable may be the number of law enforcers and the dependent variable is the number of robberies.

 I will leave to you the other variables so you can figure out how this works.

 How will you know that one variable may cause the other to behave in a certain way?
-This is not just a matter of guesswork, so you will need to review related literature regarding the phenomena that you are interested in to find out which variables actually influence the other variable.
-This is the essence of research.
+Finding the relationship between variables require a thorough review of the literature.
+Through a review of the relevant and reliable literature, you will be able to find out which variables influence the other variable.
+You do not just simply guess relationships between variables.
+The whole process is the essence of research.